 Chuck Sigars was born in 1958 in southern California and grew up in Arizona before moving to the Pacific Northwest in 1983.
 Beginning his creative career as an actor (with a brief detour as a stand-up comedian), he began writing plays, including “Take My Life,” which won the New City Theater Festival (Seattle) in 1985.

 Chuck Sigars has been married since 1983 to Julie Kae Sigars, a popular Northwest soprano, educator and Presbyterian minister.
-He has 2 children, Beth, 30, who lives in Austin, Texas, and John, 25, of Mukilteo, WA.
+He has 2 children, Beth, 32, and John, 27.

 Books by Chuck Sigars